mi4uu/mi4ulings/docs/dev/PLAN-01.md

-workspace for small projects around ai, agentic tools, documentation, etc. workspace will keep dependences and optional dependences for packages crates inside all program will use package crates/config to serialize/deserialize/save&load configs, that will be stored in .config directory of workspace, each crate in this workspace will have own .toml file that will have stored all of needed configs.
+workspace for small projects around ai, agentic tools, documentation, etc. workspace will keep dependences and optional dependences for packages crates inside all program will use package crates/config to serialize/deserialize/save&load configs, that will be stored in .config directory of workspace, each crate in this workspace will have own .toml file that will have stored all of needed configs. all crates uses anyhow with tracing to handle result .

 ## PROGRAMING LANGUAGE
 rust